Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Class AttributeStorageInfo

-The attributeStorageInfo is another major object in the 3dSceneLayerInfo document.
-It describes the structure of the binary attributeData resource of a node.
+The attributeStorageInfo is a major object in the 3dSceneLayerInfo document.
+It describes the structure of a node's binary attributeData resource.

 See [attribute storage info](docs/1.6/attributeStorageInfo.cmn.md) for more details.